CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/papers/ts_core/the_geometry_of_meaning.md

 ### **2.2 LLMs: Latent Enumeration at Massive Scale**

-LLMs repeat the same mistake, but at industrial scale.
+LLMs repeat the same mistake at industrial scale.

 Instead of enumerating rules, they **encode every possible relationship** in a dense latent space: